thunderseethe/sana/README.md

 - Constructs an deterministic state automata from the token definitions
 - Generates IR from the automata
-- (TODO) Compiles IR into Rust code
+- Compiles IR into Rust code

 For an overview of the Sana architecture, see [DESIGN.md](./DESIGN.md).